haozai309/liveABC/class_life.md

 It's time for another essay.
 Don't worry; you're going to do great!
 Remember to stat what you think and then back it up with good reasons.
 If you do this, you'll build a very convincing case.
 Good luck!

+Writing clear sentences can be tricky.
+One thing that can make a sentence clearer is to connect it clearly with the sentences before it and behind it.
+Does your essay flow nicely?
+It's a lot easier to make something clear when it's in context.
+Try it out.

 ---